 All the while, the effort expended doing so prevents us from moving on with our lives.

 Perhaps you feel you don’t even want to overcome self-pity.
 That you deserve it, and that no one else understands.
-No one else is going to give you the sympathy proportionate to your suffering.
+No one else is going to give you the sympathy that's proportionate to your suffering.
 Maybe times truly have been harder for you than others in your life.
-Or any other time in your life.

 Feeling sorry for yourself seems justified.
 The thing is though, whether it is or isn’t, it’s not putting you in a better position to not feel so upset.
 Let alone regain some happiness.